Why RegTech is more important than ever as businesses adjust to new ways of working

 Underlining the importance of utilizing robust solutions, including regtech, to minimize this risk, particularly within our rapidly changing society, the statement continued:

 With people around the world facing confinement or strict social distancing measures, in-person banking and access to other financial services is difficult, and unnecessarily exposes people to the risk of infection.

 Use of digital/contactless payments and digital onboarding reduces the risk of spreading the virus.
 As such, the use of financial technology (FinTech) provides significant opportunities to manage some of the issues presented by COVID-19.
 In line with the FATF Standards, the FATF encourages the use of technology, including FinTech, RegTech and SupTech to the fullest extent possible.

 Wayne Johnson, CEO of Encompass, said that RegTech is key when it comes to operating safely, responsibly and effectively as unknown territory is navigated.

 Calling on firms to realise its role in stopping opportunistic fraudsters, money launderers and terrorists in their tracks, as well as aiding those hit hardest during the pandemic, he said:

-In line with the FATF’s recommendations and guidelines to combat illicit financing, regulatory technology (regtech) and financial technology (fintech) must be implemented on a larger scale by financial institutions and organisations.
+In line with the FATF’s recommendations and guidelines to combat illicit financing, regulatory technology (RegTech) and financial technology (FinTech) must be implemented on a larger scale by financial institutions and organizations.

 This is essential for a number of reasons: for a start, automated customer onboarding is effective, efficient and completely negates the need for human interaction, which is quite simply no longer an option during this unprecedented time.